BBartee75/Applied-Python-Data-Engineering-Specialization-Duke-University/README.md

 The Specialization features a capstone project focused on using Databricks’ API to replicate an existing project.
 This provides hands-on experience working with Databricks to build a portfolio-ready data solution.
 You will apply Python to a variety of data engineering tasks.

-## Advance your subject-matter expertise
+## Advance my subject-matter expertise

 - Learn in-demand skills from university and industry experts
 - Master a subject or tool with hands-on projects